VOLUNTEER WITH REFUGEE SERVICES OF TEXAS

 Learn about our many volunteer opportunities by reading the descriptions below.
-Then, fill out a volunteer application by clicking on your nearest service site!
+Then, create a volunteer profile to sign up for opportunities by clicking on your nearest service site!

 Looking to volunteer with a group?
 Click here to learn about forming a Welcome Team.

 Refugee Services of Texas offers many ways to get involved.
 You will find a number of volunteer opportunities that cater to specific skill and interest areas.
 Learn about some of our opportunities below: